RodrigoPAml/MCP-SqlServer/README.md

 # Testing

-Open Claude Desktop and if everithing is configured well you should be able to see this
+Open Claude Desktop and if everything is configured well you should be able to see this

 ![image](https://github.com/user-attachments/assets/4cc9fcf2-944d-46f7-8f16-d46eaa1ed59a)